medcomdk/dk-medcom-notes/input/pagecontent/index.md

 <figcaption text-align="center"><b>Figure 1: Overview of the references between profiles in the MedCom Shared Notes standard </b></figcaption>
 </figure>

 The Shared Notes IG follows the [general MedCom FHIR Document model](https://medcomfhir.dk/ig/document/index.html#general-document-model).
-This includes the resources Bundle, Composition, Organization, Patient and if relevant Practitioner.
+This includes the resources Bundle, Composition, Organization, Patient and if relevant Practitioner and PractitionerRole.
 To hold information about the patient's Notes, the resource Observation is also included.

 #### Profiles
 The following sections describe the overall purpose of each profile.